egoebelbecker/pi_temperature/README.md

 ### Reading the sensor

-Wire the sensor as described [here.](https://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/)
+Wire the sensor(s) as described [here.](https://www.circuitbasics.com/raspberry-pi-ds18b20-temperature-sensor-tutorial/)

 ![](wiring.png)

+Note: this version can readmore than one sensor.
+Wire them in parallel to the data pin, using a single resistor between 3 volts and data.

 Here's a summary of the steps required on the pi: